CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/city-brain-challenge.rst

  - :math:`TT_{i}^{r}`: rest of trip travel time, estimated with free-flow speed;
  - :math:`TT_{i}^{f}`: full trip travel time at free-flow speed

-In multiple flow setting, we just add the total served vehicles of each flow as the final result of total served vehicles, and we calculate the average delay index of all vehicles from all flows as the final result of delay index.
+We will evaluate your solution on multiple traffic flow settings.
+We just add the total served vehicles over all evaluation scenarios as the final total served vehicles, and we calculate the average delay index of all vehicles over all scenarios as the final delay index.

 ======================
 Round2_Starterkit